Rafaellinos/learning_spring_boot/inversion_control_spring.md

 - @Configuration for a config
 - @Bean in method to return the bean (manually construct the object)
 - useful for make a 3rd party available to spring (inject some class outside ur code)
+- @Bean("customNameForQualifier") possible to define custom name for bean

 ## E.g.: